Mental Health

 So I made the decision: I said no to the voice of fear.

-The voice of fear that used to be all-consuming and dictatorial in my life has been muted by one simple word: no. Yes, it still rears its head every once in a while, but I know that it will never consume me again.
+The voice of fear that used to be all-consuming and dictatorial in my life has been muted by one simple word: no. Yes, it still rears its head occasionally, but I know that it will never consume me again.
 I won’t let it.

-Say no. Embrace your imperfections, they make you who you are.
+Say no to fear.
+Embrace your imperfections, they make you who you are.

 I’m going to be straight with you: you’re going to fail.
 But instead of letting it defeat you and allowing the voice of fear to creep back into your life, take it as a chance to learn and grow.
 That is the best way to mute the voice of fear in your life and accept the freedom you deserve.